foostan/crkbd/corne-cherry/doc/v2/buildguide_en.md

-Also, if the soldering iron is too hot or the solder is touched too much, the flux contained in the solder may evaporate and form a clean pile of solder, but it can be repaired later, so at this point you should only be aware of attaching parts.
+Also, if the soldering iron is too hot or the solder is touched too much, the flux contained in the solder may evaporate and form a clean pile of solder, but it can be repaired later, so at this point you should only care about attaching parts.
 It's okay.

 ![06](https://user-images.githubusercontent.com/736191/54487436-79330280-48d9-11e9-856e-f3f5b9f58414.jpg)

 It is okay if the diode does not float when viewed from the side when one foot is attached.
 If it floats, press the diode with tweezers or your fingers and reheat the soldered part with a soldering iron to clean it.

 ![07](https://user-images.githubusercontent.com/736191/54487437-79330280-48d9-11e9-996d-a578e767c12c.jpg)

 Then solder the other one.
-Be careful not to apply too much as a small amount of solder is sufficient.
+Be careful not to apply too much, as a small amount of solder is sufficient.
 If you apply too much, you can remove it with a blotting wire or by scooping it with a soldering iron.